sunjay/lion/README.md

 Language Implementation
 -----------------------
-//TODO: Rewrite without ARROW
 Internally, the language is implemented such that everything is tokenized and then those tokens are dynamically interpreted at runtime.

 For example, let's say you have this function:

-    f x = 23 + x * 4
+    f x = (23 + x) * 4

 This might be tokenized as follows:

-    SYMBOL(f) EQUALS PARENOPEN SYMBOL(x) PARENCLOSE ARROW SYMBOL(23) SYMBOL(+) SYMBOL(x) SYMBOL(*) SYMBOL(4)
+    SYMBOL(f) SYMBOL(x) EQUALS PARENOPEN SYMBOL(23) SYMBOL(+) SYMBOL(x) PARENCLOSE SYMBOL(*) SYMBOL(4) EOF

 Note how mostly there are symbols.
 These are what will be dynamically evaluated at runtime.

 When the interpreter reaches this line, it will attempt to create a evaluation tree.
 First it will attempt to create one using any non-symbols.
-If that is not possible, the symbols themselves will be evaluated to create an evaluation tree based on their precedence.
+Once that is complete, the symbols themselves will be evaluated to create an evaluation tree based on their precedence.

-Since there are non-symbols present, the above set of tokens is turned into the following:
+Continuing the example, since there are non-symbols present, the above set of tokens is turned into the following:

     ASSIGNMENT
+    --> EXPRESSION (will be used as a pattern)
         --> SYMBOL(f)
-    --> FUNCTION
         --> SYMBOL(x)
+    --> EXPRESSION
+        --> EXPRESSION
-        --> SYMBOL(23) SYMBOL(+) SYMBOL(x) SYMBOL(*) SYMBOL(4)
+            --> SYMBOL(23) SYMBOL(+) SYMBOL(x)
+        --> SYMBOL(*) SYMBOL(4)

-This tree represents the assignment of the symbol `f` to the function with one argument `x`.
-The body of that function is the remaining symbols.
+This tree represents the assignment of the expression `f x` to the expression.
+The left side of the assignment is represented by an expression because this enables the implementation of "pattern matching".
+Most of the symbols are left as is so that they can be dynamically evaluated at runtime.

-All the symbols representing the function's body are now grouped together.
-They are not evaluated any further at this point.
+//TODO: Continue updating this section from here.

 Evaluation of a tree like this stops when no further reductions are possible.
 In this case, no further reductions are possible because the function is